choishingwan/PRS-Tutorial/docs/base.md

 1. Decompress and read the **Height.gz** file
 2. Print the header line (`NR==1`)
 3. Print any line with MAF above 0.05 and less than 0.95 (`$6` because the sixth column of the file contains the MAF information)
-4. Print any line with INFO above 0.8 (`$10` because the sixth column of the file contains the INFO information)
+4. Print any line with INFO above 0.8 (`$10` because the tenth column of the file contains the INFO information)
 5. Compress and write the result to **Height.QC.gz**

 The **Height.QC.gz** file can then be used for downstream analyses